Cronulla

 Cronulla has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 projects that could impact this region.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 22 projects that could impact this area.
 Notable ones include VUE Cronulla, Palm Cronulla, Isla Cronulla, and Port Hacking Estuary Dredging & Beach Nourishment.
-The following list details those most relevant.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.